Opus College of Business

 The Opus College of Business is the business school of the University of St. Thomas, a private Catholic university in St. Paul and Minneapolis, Minnesota, United States.
 Since October 19, 2006, it is named for The Opus Group in recognition of the company's founder and 1948 St. Thomas alumnus Gerald Rauenhorst.

 Graduate programs

 Opus College offers Part-time Flex, Executive, and Health Care MBA programs.
 As of February 12, 2020, the Full-time MBA has been suspended.
 The college also offers several Master of Science programs and graduate certificates.
 Starting in the fall 2024, Opus College intends to offer a Master of Science in Management for recent college graduates from non-business majors.

 Undergraduate programs

 Undergraduate students may pursue one of thirteen concentrations while completing a Bachelor of Arts degree in Business Administration.
 In 2007, over 40% of the current undergraduates at the University of St. Thomas were pursuing a major in business administration.

-Executive education and professional development
+Executive Education and Professional Development

-The University of St. Thomas Opus College of Business has more than 200 "lifelong learning opportunities" outside of its traditional degree programs.
-This includes executive education, professional development programs, and customized programs.
+St. Thomas Executive Education, part of the Opus College of Business, provides professional development programs for working professionals and customized training for organizations.
+Established more than 60 years ago, its non-credit programs offer university-issued certificates that recognize completion of focused, career-relevant learning.

+The portfolio includes both individual courses and organization-focused programs tailored to specific business needs.
+Program topics focus on in-demand skills for the evolving workplace, including leadership, management, project management, business analytics, and artificial intelligence.

+Notable programs include the Mini MBA, the Certified Professional Project Management (CPPM) program, and AI for Professionals.
+St. Thomas Executive Education is an authorized training partner of the Project Management Institute (PMI).

+Programs are primarily delivered in person at the university’s Minneapolis campus, with additional online and hybrid options.
+Courses are short in duration and focused on practical skill development.
+Instruction is provided by faculty and industry professionals.